ozziexsh/validate/README.md

-# Consent
+# Validate

-Consent, validate incoming requests in an easy to reason-about way using Elixir.
+Validate incoming requests in an easy to reason-about way using Elixir.

-🚨 **Consent is an active WIP.
+🚨 **Validate is an active WIP.
 Building mostly for fun/to satisfy my own needs on a project** 🚨

 Coming from languages like PHP and Node.js it can be difficult to reason about validating your requests using Ecto.
 This provides a simple data validation layer that aims to be extensible to allow for custom validation logic provided by the user.